-Decision making processes and records of decisions.
+Decision-making processes and records of decisions.

 Make information in this class available for at least the current and previous three years.
+If you can make information available for longer, explain this in any guidance you produce.

 • Board papers - agenda, supporting papers and minutes